SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Appendix

 \subsection{Comparison with \picante{}}

 To demonstrate the power of the new preprocessing in \salsys{}, we run a set of experiments on $n=256$, $\log_2 q = 23$, where \picante{} also showed success.
 Using blocksize $\beta=40$, each matrix is processed by \system{} in about $1.5$ days; \picante{} took $2.2$ days/matrix. \system{} achieves a reduction factor of $0.25$, compared to $0.33$ in \picante{}.
-As shown in Table~\ref{tab:highest_h_256}, the difference in the preprocessing step is even more striking for lower $q$.The highest $h$ recovered by \picante{} was $h=31$ in 4 out of 20 experiments; \system{} recovered $h=43$.
+As shown in Table~\ref{tab:highest_h_256}, the difference in the preprocessing step is even more striking for lower $q$.

+The highest $h$ recovered by \picante{} was $h=31$ in 4 out of 20 experiments; \system{} recovered $h=43$.
 In Table~\ref{table:verde_picante_epochs}, we see that for $h=26-31$, \system{} significantly outperforms \picante{} in both the success rate and the number of epochs required.
 In other words, better preprocessing results in lower training time and better secret recovery.